DrinkOrDie: Australia

 Co-leader Hew Raymond Griffiths, known by his handle "Bandido", was a British national and long-term Australian resident from Bateau Bay on the Central Coast of New South Wales.
 He was charged in 2003 with copyright infringement and conspiracy to commit copyright infringement under US legislation.
 He fought extradition to the US for over 3 years, and was arbitrarily detained by Australia for most of that time.

 Griffiths was ultimately unsuccessful and in early February 2007, he was extradited to the US.
 He pleaded guilty on 20 April 2007 to one count of conspiracy to commit criminal copyright infringement and one count of criminal copyright infringement.
 On 22 June 2007 Griffiths was sentenced to 51 months in prison for conspiracy to commit copyright infringement.
 But the US District Court Judge, Claude M Hilton, took into account the almost three years Griffiths had spent in Australian jails while fighting extradition, meaning he only served 15 months in a US jail.

 UK

 As a result of Operation Buccaneer, the UK's National Hi-Tech Crime Unit also arrested 6 members living in Britain.
-Two of them ran a 9-month trial starting in September 2004 at the Central Criminal Court - Old Bailey and were convicted for Conspiracy to Defraud Software Companies and Institutions.
+Four of them ran a 9-month trial starting in September 2004 at the Central Criminal Court - Old Bailey and were convicted for Conspiracy to Defraud Software Companies and Institutions.
 Sentences for those convicted ranged from house arrest to 30 months in prison.